mamba-org/quetz/README.md

 ### Create a mirroring channel

 A mirror channel is an exact copy of another channel possibly from a different (anaconda or quetz) server.
 The packages are downloaded from the server and added to the mirror channel.
-The mirror channel supports all standard API request except the request that would modify the packages.
+The mirror channel supports all standard API request except requests that would add or modify the packages (POST `/api/channels/{name}/files`, for example).

-Creating a mirror channel is similar to creating the proxy channel described above except that you need to change the `mirror_mode` from `proxy` to `mirror` (and choose more suitable channel name obviously).
+Creating a mirror channel is similar to creating the proxy channel described above except that you need to change the `mirror_mode` from `proxy` to `mirror` (and choose a more suitable channel name obviously).